Bridge To Let Mortgages Explained: Is It For You?

 Can I Still Get Approval With Bad Credit?

-If you have poor credit, expect to pay higher interest rates on your mortgage compared to borrowers with a good credit history.
-Some lenders may ask for a larger deposit to cover their risk.
+If your credit isn’t great, you might have to pay higher interest rates, and some lenders might ask for a bigger deposit to reduce their risk.

 Can I Use a Bridge To Let For Home Improvements?